-The Four Stages of Watercolor Paper: Wet, Moist, Damp, Dry
+The Three Stages of Watercolor Paper: Wet, Damp, Dry

 Watercolor painting requires an understanding of the various stages of paper used in the process.
-The four main stages are wet, moist, damp, and dry.
+The three main stages are wet, damp, and dry.
 Each stage has its own characteristics and can affect the outcome of a painting in different ways.

-1. Wet: This is when you first apply water to your paper.
+Wet: This is when you first apply water to your paper.
 In this stage, your paper is as saturated as its going to get and from here, begins the drying process.
+It will appear super shiny when it catches light.
+If you apply paint now, there will be little to no control for where the paint goes.

-4. Dry: This is the final step in the process.
+Dry: This is the final step in the process.
 At this point, you could have a fully dried painting, or you can continue to paint on the dry paper.
+When you paint on dry paper, the paint will not spread at all and will stay exactly where you put it, this is where you can place details and create effects with your brushwork.

 Techniques for Working with Watercolor Paper